KateSchwitz/CEN3031/Sprint3.md

 Tests see if expected output is returned based on input e.g. login should return http.StatusOK.
 Currently tests are now completely working because the issue with mongodb has been resolved

+## FRONTEND:

+## Accomplished:
+- Accomplished proper routing between pages
+- Created separate home page that the site is automatically routed to upon initialization, if a nonexistent page is attempted to be accessed it also routes to the home page
+- Login component and home components
+- Add Event modal properly displayed above the rest of the website

+## In Progress:
+- Establishing better page navigation and allowing more manipulation of the actual calendar
+- Establishing connection to backend and addEvent() method

+## Frontend Tests
+- Frontend tests can be found in the spec.ts files of the various components